MShirazAhmad/latex-diff-from-git-timeline/README.md

-# LaTeX Diff from Timeline
+# LaTeX Compilable Diff (Git Timeline)

-Generate LaTeX diffs (`latexdiff`) directly from VS Code using right‑click in Source Control or Explorer.
+Create a LaTeX‑compilable diff `.tex` using `latexdiff` directly from VS Code.
+Compile the generated `.tex` to get a PDF that visually highlights all modifications:
+- Additions shown in blue
+- Deletions shown in red

+Use it from the Git Timeline/Source Control or Explorer via right‑click.

 ## Requirements
 - `latexdiff` available on PATH (TeX Live/MacTeX typically installs to `/Library/TeX/texbin`)